Fun Photography Facts

 - My wife and I never actually emigrated to Australia.
 We grabbed a one-way ticket on QF2 from Heathrow in 1990 and planned to stay for a year.
 I wonder why we stayed?
 The carrot of the sponsored residency, a job, oh and blue skies and sea.
 The stick of the UK recession, associated no jobs, and the Gulf War coupled with the rumour that call-up papers had been printed!
 I mean I know a trip to the Gulf would have also featured nice warm weather, plenty of sun, and would have all been expenses paid by Her Majesty, however, it just didn’t seem the same.
 Life was never meant to be planned

 Normal Landscape Photographer service will resume shortly.
 Whatever that is.
-Thanks for reading this far.
+Thanks for reading this far on my fun photography facts.
 Don’t take your life – or your photography – too seriously.

 Andrew Barnes